matitaweb/mumet2017_internal_project/README.md

 ```

 ###### STRENGHT
-1. Easy to implement/deploy.
+1. Easy to implement/deploy because Opencv resolve that issue in some code lines.
-2. No training required.
+2. No training required. and is possible to test the solution immediatelly.
-3. It work also with moving camera.
+3. Detecting pedestrian frame by frame  It work also with moving camera.

 ###### WEAKNESS
-1. Not always reliable with false positive.
+1. Not always reliable with false positive
-2. Missings when people figure is not complete.
+2. Some time the solution has many missings when people figure is not complete or is in some particular positions.
-3. Requires tuning for every scenarios.
+3. The solution requires some tuning for every scenarios/light.
-4. Not so Fast, speedup requires a trade of with accuracy.
+4. The code Not so Fast and some times a speedup requires a trade of with accuracy.
+This solution is no suitable for realtime.
-5. Requires some tuning for every kind of video.